Investmeows/extendedbot/README.md

 ## 📋 What This Bot Does (In Simple Terms)

-Imagine you have a robot that trades cryptocurrency for you automatically, every single day.
+This bot automatically trades cryptocurrency baskets for you, every single day.
 It:
-- Buys Bitcoin (BTC) when the market opens
+- Opens long positions on your configured assets when the market opens
-- Sells Ethereum (ETH) at the same time
+- Opens short positions on your configured assets at the same time
-- Closes everything when the market closes
+- Closes all positions when the market closes
 - Does this automatically, 24/7, without you doing anything

-**Think of it like a vending machine that trades crypto instead of selling snacks!**

 ---